ECOWAS Community Court of Justice - 2025

 16 May 2025

-ECOWAS Court lacks jurisdiction to adjudicate contractual payment claims between a Member State and a private party.
+The ECOWAS Court lacks jurisdiction to hear contractual claims by a private party against a Member State.

 15 May 2025

-Prolonged pretrial detention violated liberty, movement, fair trial rights and amounted to inhuman treatment; release and compensation ordered.
+Prolonged pretrial detention violated rights to liberty, movement, fair trial and amounted to inhuman treatment; release and compensation ordered.

-Human rights — Jurisdiction under Article 9(4) of the Protocol — Admissibility under Article 10(d) — Statute-bar under Article 9(3) inapplicable to human rights claims — Arbitrary arrest and prolonged pretrial detention violate right to liberty and freedom of movement — Excessive delay breaches right to fair trial within reasonable time — Prolonged pretrial detention can amount to inhuman or degrading treatment — Reparations: release and monetary compensation.
+Human rights — Jurisdiction of ECOWAS Community Court — Admissibility — Limitation period inapplicable to human rights claims — Arbitrary arrest and prolonged pretrial detention — Rights to liberty, freedom of movement, fair trial within reasonable time — Cruel, inhuman or degrading treatment — Reparations: release and compensation.

 15 May 2025

-Internet and social media shutdowns unlawfully restricted expression, access to information and the right to work.
+Unlawful internet and social media shutdowns violated applicants' rights to freedom of expression, information and to work.

 14 May 2025